How HDR Works

 A camera captures light from a scene and turns it into a digital signal.
 The digital signal is transmitted to a TV, and the TV turns the digital signal back to light, so the audience sees the scene.
 To do this, a display uses a transfer function.

-HDR uses a logarithmic function instead of a power function to more accurately display highlights while preserving shadowy details.
 The ITU defines two different HDR transfer functions: Perceptual Quantization, and Hybrid Log Gamma.

-Perceptual Quantization
+Perceptual Quantizer

-Hybrid Log Gamma (HLG)
+Hybrid Log-Gamma (HLG)

 PQ and HLG operate differently and are not seamlessly interoperable at the display.
 Each of them must be normalized before converting to the other.